-Clark College at Boschma Farms to break ground by 2019
+Clark College at Boschma Farms stands ready for ground breaking

 Master plan finalized

 Clark College and Clark College Foundation are waiting for the Washington State Legislature to approve funding to construct the first building on its newest campus – Clark College at Boschma Farms.
 Once funding is approved, Clark officials could break ground in 2019 on the Ridgefield, Wash., property.

 Clark College and Clark College Foundation worked in concert with regional businesses, political leaders and the public to develop a plan for a new campus on the nearly 70 acres the foundation owns in Ridgefield.